 Sponsoring a pet simply means a club promoting a pet through social media, printing out flyers, sending e-mails or posting the pet's info on their website to help find a forever-home for the pet they choose.
 Sponsoring does not mean "fostering" and it does not mean donating money for a specific animal.
 Though all rescue groups and shelters greatly appreciate monetary donations, sponsoring does not mean donating.
-When a pet club chooses one of your pets to sponsor, you must agree not to euthanize the pet and keep it until it finds a home.
+When a pet club chooses one of your pets to sponsor, you must agree not to euthanize the pet and keep it in your program until it finds a home.

 Yes.
 A club in an area with more than one of our partners can switch at any time.
 They simply send an e-mail to techsuppo[email protected] and let us know which shelter/rescue group they want to switch to.

 If you need to change any of your information, log into the HPC partner's administrative site and alter any info you'd like.
 If you need help or log-in info, please send an e-mail to [email protected] and we'll be happy to help.

 The easiest way to get school clubs started is to let your surrounding schools know you have a Homeless Pets Club program.
 If you already know someone involved at the school, approach them first.
 You can explain to them in person what the clubs are about, and how easy it is to get started.
 Then direct them to www.homelesspetclubs.org and visit the "Start a School Club" tab.
 If you do not have a connection at the school, a letter or email to the principal is a great way to get your foot in the door.
 Just ask the principal to disseminate the information to all the teachers so that those interested can contact you.
 You can usually find the principal's name and email on the school's website, as well as the school address.
 Be sure to include the Homeless Pet Clubs website so they can easily access our information about getting a school club started.